Ecology Surveys in Hampshire

 In locations with as much countryside as Hampshire, it is only natural that developers will recognise an opportunity for development.
 Untouched patches of land are often more desirable than land with existing infrastructure or past intervention.
 As greenfield land could feature any variety of animals and plants, however, planning projects must integrate the necessary inspections before development works potentially disrupts ecological features on the site.

 Catering to the potential for protected species is a common consideration in any development, affecting both land and property developments.
 For instance, reptiles and badgers could feature on an untouched plot of land, but it is just as likely for bats and barn owls to appear within an existing building.
-As a result of this, developers are advised to speak to an ecological consultancy about an ecology survey, particularly as it will tick a selection of boxes in avoiding breaches of the law, prevent delays to the project, and assist the planning application process.
+As a result of this, developers are advised to speak to an ecological consultancy about a high-level ecology survey, particularly as it will tick a selection of boxes in avoiding breaches of the law, prevent delays to the project, and assist the planning application process and the planning process as a whole.

 Local Groups Dedicated to Wildlife Conservation